alphagov/government-service-design-manual/service-manual/operations/web-operations-stories.md

 *Capacity planning*
 As a web operations engineer
-So that we can estimate the number and size of infrastructure components (instances, firewalls, load balancers, etc.)
+So that we can estimate the number and size of infrastructure components (instances, firewalls, load balancers etc.)
 And so that resource based costs can be estimated
 I want to carry out some capacity planning activities